Metropolis Performing Arts Centre

 |Category: Non-Equity Audition

-Metropolis Performing Arts Centre in downtown Arlington Heights, IL announces general auditions for Little Shop of Horrors (Spring 2021), book and lyrics by Howard Ashman and music by Alan Menken.
-Little Shop of Horrors will be directed by Enrico Spada, with musical direction by Kenneth McMullen, and choreography by Breon Arzell.
+Metropolis Performing Arts Centre in downtown Arlington Heights, IL announces general auditions for My Way: A Musical Tribute to Frank Sinatra (Summer 2021), conceived by David Grapes and Todd Olson, book by Todd Olson.
+My Way will be directed by Joe Keefe, choreography by Jessica Miret Garcia, and musical direction by Kenneth McMullen.
 Seeking strong non-Equity adult actors/singers/dancers and actors/singers who move very well and are open to/eager to learn various forms of movement.
-Particularly seeking BIPOC, all gender identities, and differently abled actors for all roles.
+Particularly seeking BIPOC, all gender identities, and people with special needs and disabilities as actors for all roles.

 By online submission of audition materials only.